If you need your daily dose of caffeine to get going in the morning, then you know the importance of getting the right coffee machine.

 Sometimes you want a no-frills coffeemaker that just makes coffee.
 If you’re looking for a simple experience, then you’ll probably like another model from BLACK+DECKER, the DCM600B, which has just one toggle, an on-off switch.
 That means you won’t have to deal with complicated programming or excessive features.
 It also comes with a water window, so you can always keep easy tabs on your water level and ensure that you’re filling the machine correctly.
 Plus, the warming plate is non-stick and easy to clean, so you can always leave it in tip-top shape.

 Unfortunately, this model doesn’t make the strongest coffee on the market.
 If you like a rich, flavorful brew, then you’ll probably be unhappy with this model’s coffee.
 It also runs on the slow side, which is strange for a model that makes weak coffee, since that’s usually a result of running the water through too quickly.
 That speaks to some serious design flaws that ultimately limit what this coffee machine is capable of.
 This will be the right model for you if you don’t need super-flavorful coffee and want a simple experience, but if you want all the bells and whistles, you’ll need to upgrade.

 If you’ve ever used a poorly-made coffee maker, you know they’re not all created equal.
 So how do you find a model that will suit your needs?
-Keep reading for our quick tips.
+Keep reading for our helpful tips.